radrow/ddtrace/SCENARIOS.md

 The data transmitted in each call contains instructions on how the data is supposed to be processed, including making further calls, waiting, or sending a response.
-This way a single `gen_server` instance created by the testing DSL can reproduce a variety of possible behaviours and deadlocks that may occur in real systems.
+In this way, a single `gen_server` instance created by the testing DSL can reproduce a variety of possible behaviours and deadlocks that may occur in real systems.

 See *Appendix A.1* of the companio paper for additional information.